backcopy/Nimis/readme.md

 ## Getting Started

-Nimis is highly versitle and lite, therefore it does that require you to plug in most of your own application.
+Nimis is highly versitle and lite, it naturally requires you to plug in most of your own application.

 ### Prerequisites

 Depedencies required for Nimis to function properly.

 ```
-* NodeJS (8.4.0)
+1. NodeJS (8.4.0)
-* Linux OS (RHEL preffered)
+2. Linux OS (RHEL preffered)
 ```

 ### Installing